Jason-0409-G/P8105_final_project/NHANES_Trend-Analysis.md

 relatively minor, and recent NHANES cycles show greater improvement in untreated disease than in total caries burden.

+Taken together, these findings provide a coherent picture of dental caries patterns in recent NHANES data.
+Primary-tooth caries remains common in young children, with only modest changes in total caries over time but clearer declines in untreated disease, suggesting improved treatment among those who develop caries.
+For permanent teeth, caries accumulates across the life course, leading to very high prevalence in middle-aged and older adults, while untreated permanent caries has decreased or remained relatively low, again pointing to better restoration rather than true prevention.
+Sex gaps are small compared with the strong age gradients and show no consistent temporal trend, indicating that **age and dentition stage—rather than sex—are the main axes of inequality in U.S. dental caries burden.**

 ## Limitations

 This analysis has several important limitations.
-First, we relied on pre-aggregated NHANES summary estimates by age, sex, and survey cycle, so we could not adjust for individual-level covariates (e.g., socioeconomic status, insurance, or race/ethnicity) or formally model interactions beyond simple stratification.
+First, we relied on pre-aggregated NHANES oral health summary estimates by age, sex, and survey cycle rather than individual-level microdata.
+As a result, we could not re-apply survey weights, compute design-based standard errors ourselves, or perform formal hypothesis testing; all results should therefore be interpreted as descriptive summaries of the published estimates rather than inferential analyses.
 Second, because only the “race = All” strata were used, we could not describe racial/ethnic disparities in caries, which are known to be substantial.
 Third, the descriptive time trends do not account for potential changes in NHANES